What Is Google AI Mode — And Why Local Businesses Should Care?

 • Get featured in AI-generated recommendation

-Whether you’re a plumber in Bowral, a dentist in Sutherland, or an air-conditioning expert in Nowra — Google’s AI is listening to your customers.
+Whether you’re a plumber in Perth, a dentist in Sutherland, or an air-conditioning expert in Adelaide — Google’s AI is listening to your customers.
 Are you speaking its language?

 Next Steps for Local Businesses